Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Problem Formulation

 where $r_{ij}$ is the distance between $i$ and $j$ and $\lambda_{ij}$ is LOS angle as shown in Fig. \ref{fig:engage_geom}.

-Without loss of generality (WLOG), the target, around which circumnavigation is to be achieved, is assumed to be at the origin.
+Without loss of generality (WLOG), the target is assumed to be at the origin.
 In real-world scenarios, the sensing abilities of agents are often limited.
 Depending on individual sensing capabilities and initial positions, it is natural that not all the agents in the group know the target location initially.
 Keeping this in mind, we partition the agents into two disjoint sets: leaders ($\mathcal{L}$), who have target information, and the rest are followers ($\mathcal{F}$).

 With this, the objective can be formally stated as: given a group of agents connected over a digraph $\mathcal{G(V,E)}$ and limited target information availability, our aim is to design a distributed guidance law $u_j$ such that for any initial condition $(x_j(0), y_j(0), \gamma_j(0))$, each agent asymptotically circumnavigates the target.
 Mathematically, this requires the time-varying distance $r_j(t)$ to converge to the constant target radius $R_j$ for all $j \in \mathcal{V}$, expressed as $\lim_{t \to \infty} |r_j(t) - R_j| = 0$.